mttpgn/setup-disk-radio/README.md

 You can now plug a speaker set into the raspberry pi's audio jack, and enjoy an uninterrupted stream of the hottest new music, pulled daily from reddit.

-Any time you turn the device off, it will pick resume playing a new song automatically as soon as it's powered back on.
+The device will resume playing a new song automatically any time it's powered off and on.

 If desired, the `subreddits.txt` file can be edited with subreddits to suit one's personal taste.
 Music subreddits to choose from can be found